The summer is winding down, and schools are about to open their doors once again for the fall semester.

 Julian Stewart – Bryant High School

-Julian Stewart will be celebrating his 20th year at Bryant High School in Irvington, AL when the school doors open this month.
-But he spent 20 years in the marine sciences industry as well after receiving a master’s degree.
+Julian Stewart has spent 20 years at Bryant High School in Irvington, AL. But before that, he spent 20 years in the marine sciences industry after receiving a master’s degree.

 That would explain why all of his courses at Bryant High are related to the aquaculture field.
 His primary focus is Aquaculture Science—one of the few career tech courses that carries a full science credit—which can be followed by AquaExperience, an applied aquaculture class.
 He also teaches a Fish & Wildlife class.